BOOM (BOOM) Price Reaches $0.0014 on Exchanges

-BOOM (CURRENCY:BOOM) traded down 0.1% against the US dollar during the twenty-four hour period ending at 15:00 PM E.T. on October 9th.
-One BOOM token can now be bought for approximately $0.0014 or 0.00000013 BTC on exchanges including DDEX and BitMart.
-BOOM has a market capitalization of $1.12 million and $9,113.00 worth of BOOM was traded on exchanges in the last 24 hours.
-In the last seven days, BOOM has traded down 5.1% against the US dollar.
+BOOM (CURRENCY:BOOM) traded up 0.1% against the dollar during the 24 hour period ending at 23:00 PM E.T. on October 14th.
+BOOM has a total market capitalization of $1.12 million and $6,220.00 worth of BOOM was traded on exchanges in the last day.
+One BOOM token can currently be purchased for approximately $0.0014 or 0.00000013 BTC on major exchanges including DDEX and BitMart.
+During the last seven days, BOOM has traded 0.8% lower against the dollar.

 - InnovativeBioresearchClassic (INNBCL) traded 20.6% higher against the dollar and now trades at $0.0000 or 0.00000000 BTC.